 ii.
 This modeling helps demonstrate that the appointed actuary understands the high-yield assets, their risks, and the loss potential in certain scenarios.

 G. For business being valued under PBR, documentation of the pre-reinsurance PBR reserve determined for the ceded block (calculated as required by VM-20, VM-21 or VM-22), that reflects both the liabilities and supporting assets under moderately adverse conditions, is appropriate in lieu of separate cash-flow testing for purposes of this guideline.
 The pre-reinsurance PBR reserve would then be compared to the post-reinsurance reserve as defined by this guideline in determining whether there is a deficiency or sufficiency for the block.

+H. If the ceding company has knowledge of the actual assets used to support the Starting Asset Amount, those assets should be modeled.
+If the ceding company does not have knowledge of the actual assets used to support the Starting Asset Amount, then the ceding company should:

+i.
+Use reasonably conservative (consistent with moderately adverse conditions) assets and asset-related assumptions in the cash-flow testing projections;

+ii.
+Add commentary explaining how the modeling of assets and asset-related assumptions is conservative (consistent with moderately adverse conditions); and

+iii.
+Provide commentary on what the ceding company knows about the assets or investment strategy.

+I. In any other areas where strict technical compliance with cash-flow testing requirements is not possible, a best-efforts approach is expected, along with an explanation of decisions made by the Appointed Actuary regarding the handling of lack of any strict technical compliance.

 7. Attribution Analysis